About Cassie

 Dogs aren’t bad.
 But sometimes their behavior really sucks.

-I work with dogs who struggle with things like reactivity, fear, aggression, and resource guarding.
-The people who love them are exhausted, embarrassed, or not sure what to try next.
+I’m Cassie, and I work with dogs who struggle with things like reactivity, fear, aggression, and their people.
+Most of my clients are exhausted, embarrassed, or feel like they’ve already tried everything.
+I’ve been there.

-A lot of dog training focuses on obedience.
+That progression shaped everything about how I train today.
+A lot of dog training focuses on very basic obedience.
 Sit and stay are useful, but they don’t solve the problems most people are actually dealing with.
 Behavior work is different.
 It’s about helping dogs learn how to handle the world without panicking, exploding, or guarding everything they care about.

-My job is to help you understand your dog, figure out what’s actually driving the behavior, and build a realistic plan to change it.
+My job is to help you understand your dog, figure out what’s actually driving the behavior, and build a realistic plan to change it, one that works in your day-to-day life.

 My training approach is rooted in positive reinforcement and behavior science.
 I focus on teaching dogs what to do rather than punishing them for what they shouldn’t do.
 That said, training still requires clear boundaries, consistency, and fairness.
-I don’t typically rely on training tools, but if a client is interested in incorporating something like a prong or e-collar, I can help them understand how to use it safely and responsibly.
+While I don’t rely on tools, I can guide clients who are interested in options like prong collars or e-collars so they’re used safely and thoughtfully and not as shortcuts, but as part of a bigger plan.

 I hold a B.S. in Psychology and a certification from CATCH Canine Trainers Academy.
 I’m currently pursuing my Master’s in Applied Animal Behavior & Welfare and plan to sit for the Certified Professional Dog Trainer (CPDT-KA) exam in September.